 DDG-1000s are equipped with a variety of new technologies that allow the ship to operate with a much smaller crew — roughly half that of the DDG-51s.
 Over the course of a 35-year service life this personnel difference could save taxpayers $280 million per ship, given that

 Defense Department estimates DDG-51 personnel cost at approximately $20 million per year/ship, compared to just $12 million for the DDG-1000’s crew, adjusting for inflation.

-A Joint Service Publication (JSP) 912 sets out the guidance and doctrine surrounding Defence Standard 00-251 Human Factors for the Designers of Systems which provides a major source of Human Factors data and guidance, organised around a set of six HFI domains, namely Manpower, Training, Human Factors Engineering, Health Hazard Assessment and System Safety providing a focus for HFI activities and close ties to Health and Safety.
+The UK MOD Joint Service Publication (JSP) 912 sets out the guidance and doctrine surrounding Defence Standard 00-251 Human Factors for the Designers of Systems which provides a major source of Human Factors data and guidance, organised around the seven HFI domains, providing a focus for HFI activities and close ties to Health and Safety.
 Access DefStan 00-251 here (with registration).